How to Create Better PowerPoint Presentations

 5. Be Inventive!

 Rather than do the same dry, tired show that everyone else has done, dare to be different!
 “Tried and true” isn’t always a good thing.
+Make use of contrasting colors for text and background.
+Use light text on a dark background. it is easier on the eyes.
+Be creative with your

 6. Use Humor to Convey Your Message

+It is all about the message, not the medium.
 As long as it’s appropriate.
 I once ended a slide show with a picture of Laurel and Hardy in a sinking rowboat.
 Stan Laurel was madly rowing, while Hardy sat chin on fist, wearing a look of resignation, as usual.
 The point of the presentation – take care of problems while they’re little (they got it).

 7. Send the Meeting Agenda to Your Audience in Advance